 3. Is Google dictation HIPAA-compliant?

 Standard Google dictation services are not HIPAA-compliant for medical use.
 However, Google offers HIPAA-eligible versions through Google Workspace and Google Cloud Platform when configured with appropriate security settings and a signed Business Associate Agreement.
+Without both of these elements in place, Google dictation tools should not be used for clinical documentation.

 4. Is there a ChatGPT that is HIPAA compliant?